r7kamura/gitcp/README.md

 README.md
 ```

-For example, if we have `.gitcpignore` in the target repository, `CHANGELOG.md` and `README.md` will not be copied.
-This is mainly a concern for those who provide repositories that are copied by `gitcp`.

 ## Background

 A s a tool creator, this can be useful when you want to provide users with some initial template files.